AventusDAO/avn-bridge/README.md

 The system is underwritten by its constructor-specified core token (in the case of Aventus: [AVT](https://etherscan.io/token/0x0d88ed6e74bbfd96b831231638b66c05571e824f))

-#### The AVN Bridge has 3 main responsibilities:
+#### The AVN Bridge has 4 main responsibilities:

-1. Management of *validators* (POS transaction processors existing as actors within the AVN whose token deposits are locked in T2).
+1. Management of *validators* - POS transaction processors existing as actors within the AVN whose token deposits are locked in T2.

-2. The periodic checkpointing (*publishing*) of Merkle tree roots encoding all transactions having occurred on the T2.
+2. The periodic checkpointing (*publishing*) of Merkle tree roots encoding all transactions that have occurred on T2.

-3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between the T1 Ethereum mainnet and T2 AVN sidechain by the following processes:
+3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between T1 Ethereum mainnet and the T2 AVN sidechain by the following processes:
-- *Lifting* (locking tokens received by T1 and recreating the equivalent amount in the specified T2 recipient account)
+- *Lifting* - locking tokens received by T1 and recreating the equivalent amount in the specified T2 recipient account
-- *Lowering* (destroying tokens on T2 and unlocking and transferring the equivalent amount to the specified T1 recipient account)
+- *Lowering* - destroying tokens on T2 and unlocking and transferring the equivalent amount to the specified T1 recipient account

-- *Triggering Growth* (a special form of lifting which inflates the core token supply according to the reward mechanisms of T2)
+4. *Triggering Growth* - a special form of lifting which inflates the core token supply according to the reward mechanisms of T2.

-# Contract Functionality

-## Owner functions
-##### Only callable by the contract owner

-- **loadValidators(address[] calldata t1Address, bytes32[] calldata t1PublicKeyLHS, bytes32[] calldata t1PublicKeyRHS, bytes32[] calldata t2PublicKey))**\
-Function to initialise a set of validators.

-- **setCoreOwner()**\
-Reverts the core token owner to the AVN contract owner.

-- **denyGrowth(uint32 period)**\
-Sets the release time for an unreleased growth period to zero, preventing that period's growth from being released.\
-\
-emits _**LogGrowthDenied(uint32 period)**_

-- **setGrowthDelay(uint256 delaySeconds)**\
-Sets the amount of time (in seconds) that must pass between a period of growth being triggered and being able to mint and release the requested funds to T2.\
-\
-emits _**LogGrowthDelayUpdated(uint256 oldDelaySeconds, uint256 newDelaySeconds)**_

-- **setQuorum(uint256[2] memory quorum)**\
-Sets the ratio of validators required to prove consensus, in relation to the total number of registered validators (ie: the fraction of validators required to provide confirmation for a validator method to succeed).\
-\
-emits _**LogQuorumUpdated(uint256[2] quorum)**_

-- **toggleValidatorFunctions(bool state)**\
-Turn the validator functions on or off.\
-\
-emits _**LogValidatorFunctionsAreEnabled(bool state)**_

-- **toggleLifting(bool state)**\
-Turn the lifting functionality on or off.\
-\
-emits _**LogLiftingIsEnabled(bool state)**_

-- **toggleLowering(bool state)**\
-Turn the lowering functionality on or off.\
-\
-emits _**LogLoweringIsEnabled(bool state)**_

-- **updateLowerCall(bytes2 callId, uint256 numBytes)**\
-Update or add the call index of any lower function, along with the distance (in bytes) required to reach the lower arguments.\
-\
-emits _**LogLowerCallUpdated(bytes2 callId, uint256 numBytes)**_

-- **transferOwnership()**\
-Changes the owner.\
-\
-emits _**LogOwnershipTransferred(address indexed previousOwner, address indexed newOwner)**_

-## Validator Functions
-##### Only callable by an active validator providing proof (the required number of confirmations) of validator consensus from the T2

-- **registerValidator(bytes memory t1PublicKey, bytes32 t2PublicKey, uint256 t2TransactionId, bytes calldata confirmations)**\
-Registers a new validator account, permanently associating their T1 Ethereum address with their T2 public key and allowing them to participate in consensus validation on T1.\
-Does not immediately activate them internally, this step instead occurs automatically upon the next confirmation received from the newly registered validator.\
-May also be used to re-register a previously deregistered validator.\
-\
-emits _**LogValidatorRegistered(bytes32 indexed t1PublicKeyLHS, bytes32 t1PublicKeyRHS, bytes32 indexed t2PublicKey, uint256 indexed t2TransactionId)**_

-- **deregisterValidator(bytes memory t1PublicKey, bytes32 t2PublicKey, uint256 t2TransactionId, bytes calldata confirmations)**\
-Deregisters and deactivates a validator, retaining their original registration details but immediately removing their ability to participate in consensus validation on T1.\
-\
-emits _**LogValidatorDeregistered(bytes32 indexed t1PublicKeyLHS, bytes32 t1PublicKeyRHS, bytes32 indexed t2PublicKey, uint256 indexed t2TransactionId)**_

-- **publishRoot(bytes32 rootHash, uint256 t2TransactionId, bytes calldata confirmations)**\
-Stores a Merkle tree root hash representing the latest set of transactions to have occurred on T2.\
-\
-emits _**LogRootPublished(bytes32 indexed rootHash, uint256 indexed t2TransactionId)**_

-## Validator Or Owner Function
-##### Only callable by validators with proof (as above) or the Owner

-- **triggerGrowth(uint128 amount, uint32 period, uint256 t2TransactionId, bytes calldata confirmations)**\
-Initialise inflating the core token supply by the amount specified.\
-The effect is immediate when either the current GrowthDelay is set to zero or when the AVN owner calls the function (by passing an empty t2TransactionId and confirmations values).\
-The amount is minted, locked in the AVN, and the following event is emitted:\
-\
-_**LogGrowth(uint256 indexed amount, uint32 indexed period)**_
-\
-When GrowthDelay is non-zero, however, the request is stored against a timestamp, which must then be reached before the request can be enacted by a **releaseGrowth** call.\
-\
-emits _**LogGrowthTriggered(uint256 indexed amount, uint32 indexed period, uint256 indexed releaseTime)**_

-## Publicly Accessible Functions

-- **releaseGrowth(uint32 period)**\
-Providing the release time has passed, this will mint the previously requested core token amount for the specified period, locking it in the AVN.\
-\
-emits _**LogGrowth(uint256 indexed amount, uint32 indexed period)**_

-- **lift(address erc20Address, bytes calldata t2PublicKey, uint256 amount)**\
-Allows the caller to move an amount of their ERC-20 tokens to the specified T2 account, providing they have previously approved this contract for the amount.\
-For lifting ERC-777 see [below](#lifting_erc_777_tokens)\
-\
-emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

-- **liftETH(bytes calldata t2PublicKey)**\
-Payable function which allows the caller to lift all the ETH sent to their specified T2 account.\
-\
-emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

-- **lower(bytes memory leaf, bytes32[] calldata merklePath)**\
-Calling with a valid and unused lower leaf results in the amount of the token (ERC-20/ERC-777/ETH) specified in the leaf being transferred to the recipient Ethereum address specified in the leaf.\
-\
-emits _**LogLowered(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

-- **confirmAvnTransaction(bytes32 leafHash, bytes32[] memory merklePath)**\
-Free view method allowing a user to confirm whether any leaf representing a T2 transaction is included in a published Merkle root.

-## Lifting ERC 777 Tokens
-ERC-777 tokens do not require approval and can be sent directly to the contract (using either `send` or `operatorSend`).\
-They will then be automatically lifted to the 32 byte T2 public key specified in the send transaction's `data` field (this value must be present or the call will fail).\
-\
-emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 ## Dev use
 do `npm install`